-Who isn’t tired of certificate errors at internal devices that serve a WebUI but don’t have a trusted certificate.
-Using let’s encrypt is most probably not the best alternative as there is no public access to the server (it is still possible, but some configuration and “workarounds” are needed).
+Who isn’t tired of certificate errors at internal devices that serve a WebUI but don’t have a trusted certificate?
+Let’s encrypt is probably not the best alternative as there is no public access to the server (it is still possible, but some configuration and “workarounds” are needed).

-In this blog post, we’ll create our own simple Certificate Authority which we’ll use to sign certificates that we generate for our internal servers.
-We will also make sure, that those are trusted certificates in our network.
-This post starts with the basics, so if you are familiar with certificates and CAs, how they work, what’s the difference between a public key and a certificate and why a certificate signing request is needed, skip the next section.
-If you are not that enlightened – lets start with some theory:
+In this blog post, we’ll create our own simple Certificate Authority, which we’ll use to sign certificates we generate for our internal servers.
+We will also make sure that those are trusted certificates in our network.
+This post starts with the basics, so if you are familiar with certificates and CAs, how they work, the difference between a public key and a certificate, and why a certificate signing request is needed, skip the next section.
+If you are not that enlightened – let’s start with some theories:

 How do CA’s and certificates, basically, work?

-Let’s assume, there is a server running a simple website.
+Let’s assume there is a server running a simple website.
 The traffic to the webserver should be encrypted (use https).
-This encryption is done via symmetric encryption which means that there is one key to encrypt and decrypt the traffic.
+This encryption is done via symmetric encryption, which means that there is one key to encrypt and decrypt the traffic.
 This key is generated when the connection is established and is exchanged between the client and server using asymmetric encryption (so there is a public/private key pair).
-Search for “SSL protocol” or “SSL handshake” to get all details.
+Search for “SSL protocol” or “SSL handshake” for details.
 The basic idea is:

-In step 1., the client receives a certificate which contains the public key of the server as well as some other information like the issuer, how long it is valid, which algorithms are used, what the certificate is about etc..
-You can just open a website and check the certificate details to see what it contains:
+In step 1., the client receives a certificate containing the server’s public key and other information like the issuer, how long it is valid, which algorithms are used, what the certificate is about, etc. You can open a website and check the certificate details to see what it contains:

-Such certificate as well as the public/private key pair can be generated by everyone.
-If you want, you can generate a certificate for the domain example.com, even if you don’t own it.
-That’s why its important, that you know if you can trust a certificate or not.
+Such certificates, as well as the public/private key pair, can be generated by everyone.
+You can generate a certificate for the domain example.com, even if you don’t own it.
+That’s why it’s important to know if you can trust a certificate or not.
 This trust is established through “Trusted Root Certificate Authorities”.
-If I want to get a trusted certificate for arminreiter.com, I can generate a certificate and send a certificate signing request (CSR) for this certificate to a trusted certificate authority.
-They will check if I am really the owner of arminreiter.com and will sign my certificate.
-Once I deploy the signed certificate, the website visitors (browser) know, that the certificate can be trusted because it is signed by a certificate authority they trust (the signature is validated).
-If it is not signed, users will get a warning (it could also be that there is a man-in-the-middle who issued its own certificate to decrypt all the traffic – so be careful if you get this warning).
+Suppose I want to get a trusted certificate for arminreiter.com.
+In that case, I can generate a certificate and send a certificate signing request (CSR) for this certificate to a trusted certificate authority.
+They will check if I am the owner of arminreiter.com and will sign my certificate.
+Once I deploy the signed certificate, the website visitors (browser) know that it can be trusted because it is signed by a certificate authority they trust (the signature is validated).
+If it is not signed, users will get a warning (it could also be that a man-in-the-middle issued its own certificate to decrypt all the traffic – so be careful if you get this warning).

-This works great for public websites, especially because of https://letsencrypt.org/.
-However, its not that easy for internal servers as let’s encrypt can’t check the internal servers. (it is possible, but it requires some work).
+This works great for public websites, mainly because of https://letsencrypt.org/.
+However, it’s not that easy for internal servers as let’s encrypt can’t check the internal servers.
+(It is possible, but it requires some work).

-For internal servers, one option is to create an own certificate authority (CA), configure the internal clients so that they trust this CA and issue own certificates that are signed by the own CA. The CA has its own key pair that it uses to sign the certificate requests.
+For internal servers, one option is to create an own certificate authority (CA), configure the internal clients to trust this CA, and issue certificates that their own CA signs.
+The CA has its own key pair to sign the certificate requests.

 Step-by-Step